-Students are required to participate the on-campus week at least two times during their studies.
+Solar Energy Masters students are required to participate the on-campus week at least two times during their studies.
 They can freely choose which semester they will join.

 We are purely an online program consisting of asynchronous courses, virtual meetings and more; we do not host any in-presence courses.

 The M.Sc. and Certificates programs in Solar Energy Engineering (SEE) are designed to be studied simultaneously parallel to a full-time job, in the student’s desired location, anywhere with a sufficient internet connection.
 We believe in bringing the latest Solar Energy Engineering knowledge to all corners of the globe as we believe in a global energy transition for a better future.

 However, students are required to join the on-campus week at least two times during their studies.
 Students can freely choose the semester they join.
 For details, see the question “Is it compulsory to come to Freiburg for the on-campus events?”